 where the change of variable is .
 The relationship between exponents is curiously the same as for pairs of power potentials in the Schrödinger equation, when allowance is made for the explicit separation of sign.
 In that presentation it was pointed out that a similar relationship applies to the classical radial action: here is another classical analog.

 The method will now be to solve numerically for the endpoints at discrete sampling points, then convert the results of numerical integration at these discrete points into an interpolating spline function for the angular change.
-Numerical round-off error can produce results that have imaginary parts very close to zero, but since the angular change must be a real value such miniscule imaginary parts are ignored.
+It is in the nature of cubic splines to exhibit some irregularity in areas where the data points differ markedly, and this may be visible in the interactive graphics.

-And without further ado, numerical evaluation of the angular change for positive exponents produces the following graph, which takes some time to evaluate:
+Numerical evaluation of the angular change for positive exponents produces the following graph:

 Numerical evaluation of the angular change for negative exponents can be done by direct integration: